 Earlier this month, Trump signaled there’d be no exclusions from tariffs.
 Canada mounted a widespread push in the U.S. while sounding the alarm abroad.
 Trudeau spoke with Trump, Senate Majority Leader Mitch McConnell and House Speaker Paul Ryan, as well as Germany’s Angela Merkel and France’s Emmanuel Macron.
 Foreign Minister Chrystia Freeland called Commerce Secretary Wilbur Ross, South Korean Foreign Affairs Minister Kang Kyung-Wha and European Trade Commissioner Cecilia Malmstrom.
 Finance Minister Bill Morneau called Treasury Secretary Steven Mnuchin — three times.

-The argument was simple: Canada is an ally and can’t be considered a national security risk, the justification for the tariffs.
 Canadian aluminum is in U.S. Air Force jets and Canadian steel is in U.S. Army vehicles, they said.

 There were plenty of advocates in Washington too.
 Dave Reichert, the Washington Republican who chairs the trade panel on the Ways and Means committee, said a letter signed by more than 100 House Republicans helped convince Trump to exempt Canada and Mexico.
 “The good news is that the administration is working with us,” he said.

 A senior Canadian government official — recalling the lobbying push on condition of anonymity — said Trudeau’s team thinks it was Defense Secretary James Mattis, after speaking with Canadian counterpart Harjit Sajjan, who convinced the president.

 Now the push is on for a permanent exemption.